 Let me start with the pancakes themselves.
 They’re really just simple pancakes and require no skills.
 It’s an easy, uncomplicated batter to mix up.
 And poured into hot ghee.
 And the flipping is the fun part.

-Friday evenings are kinda party night for Adoria, so this time my plan is to surprise Adoria with these pancakes on Friday evening and she is gonna love these which I know for sure!
+Friday evenings are kinda party night for Little-A, so this time my plan is to surprise Little-A with these pancakes on Friday evening and she is gonna love these which I know for sure!

 Please try out mawa malpuas my way just once, and you sure would want to have them always this way only, and that is my guarantee! 🙂 So the point is, that I really just want you to make these pancakes as soon as possible. 🙂

-- Combine flour, mawa, food color and milk in a mixing bowl.
-Whisk well till it forms a smooth runny batter as shown in the video.
+- Whisk well till it forms a smooth runny batter as shown in the video.

-- Heat ghee/oil in a pan or griddle.
+- Heat ghee/oil in a pan or griddle over medium heat.

 - Lower the heat and pour small cup of batter in the center of pan.
 The batter would spread a little bit, and that's exactly what we want.

-- Flip the malpua when it is cooked from one side.
+- Deep-fry until cooked.
+Flip the malpua when it is cooked from one side.
+Let it fry from the other side too.

 - Fry malpuas on a medium heat till they are crisp and golden from both sides.
 You might need to flip them a couple of times.

 - Warm the sugar syrup again, if it is cold.
-Dip malpuas in sugar syrup.
+Now, dip the fried malpua one by one in sugar syrup and soak for about 30 seconds.

 - Immediately remove them and arrange on a serving plate.

-- Slather whipped cream of each layer and repeat until you run out of crepes.
+- Slather whipped cream of each layer and top with second layer and repeat until you run out of crepes.

 - Frost the top layer with whipping cream and decorate with fresh strawberries.